ACTA-Team/ACTA-contracts/docs/w3c-standards-support.md

   - `id`: DID URI (e.g., `did:acta:...`).
 The DID method string is configurable (tests use `acta`).

 Notes:
-- The DID contract is responsible for returning a DID Document (`DIDDocument`) upon initialization; its address is persisted in the vault for reference.
+- The vault does not deploy a DID contract; DID resolution is expected off-chain via the stored DID URI.
-- Authentication for administrative operations is enforced at the contract level (`admin.require_auth()`), aligning with DID controller authorization semantics.
+- Authentication for administrative operations is enforced per bóveda (`admin.require_auth()`), aligning with DID controller authorization semantics.

 ## Verifiable Credentials (W3C VC)